literalmock/roadhelp/README.md

 # 🚗 Roadhelp — Instant Roadside Assistance

 **Roadhelp** is a web-based roadside assistance platform that connects drivers with nearby, verified mechanics in real-time.
-Inspired by apps like Zomato and Swiggy — but for urgent vehicle help — Roadhelp ensures you get back on the road safely and quickly, anytime, anywhere.
+Inspired by apps but for urgent vehicle help — Roadhelp ensures you get back on the road safely and quickly, anytime, anywhere.

 ---